pcouchet/omekaupgrade/README.md

 # omekaupgrade
-A script to upgrade Omeka Classic, another script to upgrade Omeka S
+Scripts to upgrade Omeka Classic and Omeka S